Nuitka/Nuitka/Developer_Manual.rst

                         Default is False.
   --no-python2.7        Do not use Python 2.7 even if available on the system.
                         Default is False.
-  --no-python3.2        Do not use Python 3.2 even if available on the system.
-                        Default is False.
   --no-python3.3        Do not use Python 3.3 even if available on the system.
                         Default is False.
   --no-python3.4        Do not use Python 3.4 even if available on the system.